Chief-Prince-Of-Function/Chief-Prince-Of-Function/README.md

 # Good day, 👋 Michael Fusco here!

-Husband, Father, Veteran and grateful man.
+Husband, Father, Veteran and Grateful Man.
 <br>

 Experienced and passionate for mission execution and the lives positively impacted as a result.